Spctre23/SpctreUtils/README.md

        - Copies the coordinates of the block you are looking at to clipboard.
    - **Player Tracker**
        - Prints the estimated coordinates of all players on a server, retrieved from the player locator bar.
-   - **Configurable Fly Speed**
+   - **Scrollable Flight Speed**
-       - Lets you configure creative mode flight speed.
+       - Lets you easily adjust creative mode flight speed similar with CTRL+Scroll.
+       - Also gives the option to disable glide / momentum for more precise flying.
    - **Get Distance to Aimed Block**
        - Prints the distance along each axis to the block you are looking at.
    - **Get Entity Count**